 A word of caution here: The trek through the gully is a short climb of about 200 meters.
 What makes the climb tricky is the loose stones and boulders (scree) that line its entire length.
 Add to it the initial climb leading to the gully over a steep snowy flank of the slope.
 Footholds on the icy slope are difficult to find and scrambling on all fours is sometimes the only option.
 An ice-axe to cut steps is extremely handy here.

 It is a good idea to let your guides and porters go in advance as they can mark out the route for you.
 In addition they can give you precious hand-holds in some of the tricky stretches.

 Climb in a single file and place your step in the hollow of the footstep in front.
 Watch for falling stones and rocks and gingerly make your way to the base of the gully.

 The gully is a half tube cut out of the mountain side.
 Voices echo and travel sharply all over the gully.
 Conversations at regular tone get amplified and it is fun listening to the travails of the trekkers as they make their way up the gully.

 Crane your neck up to the mouth of the gully.
-Multitude of prayer flags flutter in the high winds that blows across.
+A multitude of prayer flags flutters in the high winds that blow across.
 You are looking at the Rupin pass.

 The climb through the gully is as thrilling as it gets.
 The rocky world is surreal.
 The anticipation of reaching the pass exhilarating.
 It won’t take you more than fifteen to twenty minutes to get to the top of the pass.